CrowdStrike/aws-ssm-distributor/deployment-guides/published-distributor-package.md

-# Offical AWS Distributor Package
+# Official AWS Distributor Package

 This deployment guide outlines the steps required to use the published third party distributor package in AWS.
 This method prevents the need to build your own packages and publish your own SSM automation documents to AWS.